NCERT Syllabus for Class 11 Physics – Free PDF Download

-- To determine specific heat capacity of a given (i) solid (ii) liquid, by method of mixtures.
+- To determine the specific heat capacity of a given solid by the method of mixtures.

-- (i) To study the relation between frequency and length of a given wire under constant tension using sonometer.
+- To study the relation between the frequency and length of a given wire under constant tension using a sonometer.

-(ii) To study the relation between the length of a given wire and tension for constant frequency using sonometer.
+- To study the relation between the length of a given wire and tension for constant frequency using a sonometer.

-- To find the speed of sound in air at room temperature using a resonance tube by two resonance positions.
+- To find the speed of sound in air at room temperature using a resonance tube with two resonance positions.

-- To observe change of state and plot a cooling curve for molten wax.
+- To observe the change of state and plot a cooling curve for molten wax.

 - To observe and explain the effect of heating on a bi-metallic strip.

-- To study the effect of detergent on surface tension of water by observing capillary rise.
+- To study the effect of detergent on the surface tension of water by observing capillary rise.

 - To study the factors affecting the rate of loss of heat of a liquid.